 When life insurance proceeds are paid directly to the beneficiary there are no taxes owed on that amount.
 The only chance of taxes is if there is an increase in value due to interest, but this does not apply to the death benefit portion of the payment of proceeds.

-When life insurance goes into the estate it is now included when calculating the end of life costs, so taxes are applied to the amount of the policy proceeds.
+When life insurance goes into the estate it is now included when calculating the end of life costs, so estate taxes are applied to the amount of the life insurance policy proceeds.

 It is generally recommended and preferred to keep life insurance proceeds out of the estate.
 Beyond a desire to keep the sum tax-free, life insurance proceeds paid to the estate increase its value and are inaccessible during the probate process.